 These cupcakes are the perfect little sugar and spice holiday treat for birthdays or parties.
 Josh isn’t normally one to eat cupcakes, and he went nuts for these, helping himself to quite a few, which I take as a compliment.
 So, if you’re looking for an easy way to dazzle your guests and you happen to love cupcakes, this is the cupcake for you!

-When you need festive cupcakes for a special celebration, these bring just the right mixture of moisture, sweetness, and spice.
+When you need festive cupcakes for a special celebration, this sugar and spice cupcake recipe brings just the right mixture of moisture, sweetness, and spice.

 - 1 box (15.25 oz) Betty Crocker Yellow Cake mix